 Thyroid Disease During Pregnancy

 Thyroid disease is common in women of childbearing age.
 The thyroid gland produces hormones that help control almost every function in the body.
+At Memorial Hermann, affiliated maternal-fetal medicine specialists offer advanced care and services for women with thyroid disease.

 Types of Thyroid Disease in Pregnancy